 Amy Landesberg Artist and Architect

-Amy Landesberg is an Atlanta based artist and architect, and her work overlaps this boundary in content, complexity and scope.
-Two extremes of scale have characterized it: One is the hyper-personal, intimate and complicatedly feminine scale of, for example, Sprouts, the piece of linoleum flooring sprouting false eyelashes from the project Things Grow Hair; the other is the overtly public, civic and architectural scale of Power Wrap, the 500-foot veil of fluctuating transparency for an electrical sub-station.
-Her most recent project at this scale is AUTOPLAST, a 2-part installation for the San Diego Airport that explores our disposition to cars through a strategic re-figuration of some of their parts.
-Two giant walls co-designed by the artist host installations of hundreds of tail lights and thousands of side view mirrors mimicking natural behaviors.
+Amy Landesberg is an Atlanta based artist and architect, and her work overlaps this boundary in content, complexity, and scope.
+Two extremes of scale have characterized it: One is the hyper-personal, intimate scale of, for example, Sprouts, the piece of linoleum flooring sprouting false eyelashes from the project Things Grow Hair; the other is the overtly public, civic and architectural scale of Autoplast, a 2-part installation for the San Diego Airport that explores our disposition to cars through a strategic re-figuration of some of their parts.
+Two giant walls co-designed by the artist host installations of hundreds of Hyundai Elantra taillights and thousands of generic side view mirrors composed to mimic natural behaviors.
+Though her work varies widely in form, it is often an exploration of nature as it is filtered through the economic and industrial systems in which it is ubiquitously enmeshed in the 21st century.